dwilches/Angular-Hybrid-1/README.md

-# Angular Hybrid 1 (using UI-Router)
+# How to make an Angular.js/Angular Hybrid Application (using UI-Router)

+I created this repo some years ago while migrating a large Angular.js app to Angular (i.e. version 1.x to 2+).

+After much struggling, I found a recipe that allowed both technologies to communicate bidirectionally.
+I created this repo in case it's useful to somebody out there and saves you some time.

-This repo shows how to use these technologies combined (hopefully, saving you some suffering):
+This repo shows how to use these technologies combined:

 - [Angular.js 1.7](https://angularjs.org/)
 - [Angular 10](https://angular.io/)